make-me/make-me/README.md

 You can copy any of those configs and modify the settings within them to tune your command line prints.

-Some settings of interest are:

-### Print quality

-    "layerHeight": 0.27,

-`layerHeight` controls the quality of the print by altering the line height of object layers.

-* high   -- 0.1mm
-* medium -- 0.27mm
-* low    -- 0.34mm

-### Print density

-    "infillDensity" : 0.05,

-`infillDensity` controls the infill percentage of the print.
-The default setting is `0.05`

 ## HTTP API